 It is worth noting that different people can tolerate different drip rates, which will also factor into how long each individual session will take.

-As a general rule, you should expect to spend the full day at the clinic, to ensure that you have allocated enough time to undergo the full treatment.
+As a general rule, you should expect to spend the full day at a NAD+ clinic, to ensure that you have allocated enough time to undergo the full treatment.